What is VPN on computer? 4 reasons why might you need one

 Section 5 of this article provides detailed step-by-step instructions for both of these methods.

-A: No, a VPN is not the same as a Wi-Fi network.
-Wi-Fi is a wireless technology that allows your computer to connect to a local network and, through that, to the internet.
-A VPN (Virtual Private Network on a computer) is a service that creates a secure, encrypted connection over your existing internet connection (which could be Wi-Fi or a wired Ethernet connection).
+No, a VPN is different from a Wi-Fi network.
+Wi-Fi is a wireless technology that connects your computer to a local network and the internet.
+In contrast, a Virtual Private Network is a service that secures and encrypts your existing internet connection, whether it’s wireless or a wired Ethernet.

 8. Conclusion

-By now, you should not only have a clear understanding of what is VPN on computer but also appreciate how it can become a trusty companion for your PC or laptop in an increasingly interconnected world.
-It's more than just a piece of tech jargon; it’s a practical tool for everyday online life.
+By now, you should not only have a clear understanding of what is VPN on computer but also appreciate how it can become a trusty companion for your PC or laptop.
+It’s more than just a piece of tech jargon; it’s a practical tool for everyday online life.

 Key takeaways to remember: